Nictiz/Nictiz-tooling-R4-QA/README.md

 - "main branch": The name of the main production branch of this repository.
 This is needed when the tools need to inspect only the resources that have been changed/added compared to the main branch.
 - "ignored issues": The path to a file describing the reported issues that should be ignored.
 See the section on "Silencing issues" for more information.
 - "igs": A list of directories that should be considered part of the ig when running the validator.
+- "script dir": A path to the directory containing custom scripts, relative to the root of the repository, in Unix notation.

 For example, a `qa.yaml` file might look like this: